ijyliu/ECMA-31330-Project/README.md

 Principal Component Regression as a Solution to Measurement Error Bias

-Isaac Liu, Nico Martorelli, Paul Opheim
+Isaac Liu, Nicolas Martorell \& Paul Opheim

 The paper can be found [here](Release/PCR_and_Measurement_Error.pdf).